playtini/geoip/README.md

     imports:
         - { resource: '../vendor/playtini/geoip/config/config.yaml' }

-You can copy config to your .yaml-files without import and tune for your needs
+You can copy config to your .yaml-files without import and tune for your needs.

+Add env `GEOIP_DIR` with all your GeoIP database files.
+Default - `%kernel.project_dir%/data/geoip`

 Use with autowire